 Then it was onwards to Slieve League, which is a must-see.

-They’re Europe’s tallest sea cliffs, and at least at the end of October, were free to view.
+They’re one of Europe’s tallest sea cliffs, and at least at the end of October, were free to view.

 Bonus: Head into Northern Ireland

-That night we made our way to Derry, Ireland’s only walled city, for the Halloween festival:
+That night we made our way to Derry, Ireland’s only completely walled city, for the Halloween festival:

 If you have the time, it’s so worth road tripping through Northern Ireland as well, with towering basalt columns at the Giant’s Causeway, gorgeous beaches, and Game of Thrones filming locations which, even for someone who isn’t a fan of the show (I don’t watch TV or movies because I have no attention span), were a delight.